Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/common/control/index.rst

           !! processed by numpydoc !!

-.. py:class:: PWM(six_step=False, k_comp=1.5)
+.. py:class:: PWM(k_comp=1.5, overmodulation='MME')

    Duty ratios and realized voltage for three-phase space-vector PWM.

-   This computes the duty ratios corresponding to standard space-vector PWM and minimum-amplitude-error overmodulation [#Hav1999]_.
+   This computes the duty ratios corresponding to standard space-vector PWM and overmodulation [#Hav1999]_.
 The realized voltage is computed based on the measured DC-bus voltage and the duty ratios.
 The digital delay effects are taken into account in the realized voltage [#Bae2003]_.

-   :param six_step: Enable six-step operation in overmodulation.
-The default is False.
-   :type six_step: bool, optional
    :param k_comp: Compensation factor for the delay effect on the voltage vector angle.
                   The default is 1.5.
    :type k_comp: float, optional
+   :param overmodulation: Select one of the following overmodulation methods: minimum-magnitude-
+                          error ("MME"); minimum-phase-error ("MPE"); six-step ("six_step").
+The default is "MME".
+   :type overmodulation: str, optional

    .. rubric:: References